 The term lavender describes the 47 distinct flowering plants that belong to the genus Lavender.
 Native to the eastern hemisphere, these plants are found from England in the north to Egypt in the south, and from India in the east to Spain in the west.

-That this plant has such profound spiritual significance for so many cultures is not surprising or that many holistic health approaches and folk medicine frequently use it.
+That this plant has such profound spiritual significane for so many cultures is not surprising or that many holistic health approaches and folk medicine frequently use it.
 The spiritual meaning of lavender flowers has also remarkably not changed over time and here are a few of its spiritual meanings.

-1. It Was Used for Embalming in Ancient Egypt
+I. Lavender Was Used for Embalming in Ancient Egypt

 Both the ancient Greeks and Egyptians were familiar with lavender.
-The herb was utilized in cosmetics and perfumes by wealthy Egyptians.
-Mummies were embalmed using it as well.
+The herb was utilized in cosmetics and perfumes by wealthy Egyptians, Mummies were embalmed using it as well.

 In truth, during an expedition to King Tutankhamun's tomb in the 1920s, Howard Carter claimed to have discovered dried flowers.
 The blossoms were still fragrant because of the dry Egyptian air!